-You have been diagnosed with heart failure or diabetic kidney disease, well then in our experiences here at Insurance and Estates, it’s pretty much going to be impossible for you to be able to qualify for a traditional term or whole life insurance policy.
+You have been diagnosed with heart failure or diabetic kidney disease.
+Well then, in our experiences here at Insurance and Estates, it’s pretty much going to be impossible for you to qualify for a traditional term or whole life insurance policy.

 In cases like these…